Guide

 Translation in the application UI template designer

-Programmatic translation designed to support third-party translation service
+Programmatic translation designed to support third-party translation services

 Feature comparison: